satorumurmur/bibi/README.md

     - JavaScript source file of `bib/i.js` is `dev-bib/i.js`.
     - JavaScript source files of the extensions in `bib/i/extensions/` are in `dev-bib/i/extensions/`.
 2. `$ gulp build`
-    - cleans all the distribution files,
+    1. cleans all the distribution files,
-    - and makes all the distribution files from the source files.
+    2. and makes all the distribution files from the source files.

 ### Other utilities for development:

-+ `$ gulp watch`
+* `$ gulp`
-    - watches the changes of source files,
+    1. cleans all the distribution files,
-    - and rebuild the distribution files automatically when the source files are changed.
+    2. makes all the distribution files from the source files, 3.
-+ `$ gulp sync`
+        1. watches the changes of source files,
-    - runs `build` and `watch` task,
+        2. rebuild the distribution files automatically when the source files are changed, 4.
-    - launches a web server listening port 3000 by default,
+        1. launches a web server listening port 3000 by default,
-    - opens a browser and load `http://localhost:3000/bib/i/?book=`,
+        2. opens a browser and load `http://localhost:3000/bib/i/?book=`,
-    - reloads your browser automatically when the distribution files are changed,
+        3. reloads your browser automatically when the distribution files are changed,
-    - and syncronizes your browsers on same URI in the web server.
+        4. and syncronizes your browsers on same URI in the web server.
-+ `$ bundle exec rackup`
+* `$ bundle exec rackup`
     - launches a web server listening port 9292 by default,
     - and the server returns compiled CSS dynamically to your browser's request for the SCSS source files.